halderavik/mr_with_ai/MCP_dev.md

 ## Segmentation Support (Optional)

 If your analysis supports segmentation (e.g., by age, gender):
-- Use the LLM to find the correct segmentation variable from metadata.
+- **MANDATORY**: Use the LLM to find the correct segmentation variable from metadata.
 - Run your analysis for each segment and return a chart/table per segment.

 **Example:**